Golf & Euchre Club LLC

 Dick, along with fellow sexagenarian and legend Arthur Palmer, is credited with bringing the big crowds and lucrative sponsorships to the World Series with his "quick wing" swing and socially intemperate drinking.
 Tournament spokesman, Java Haas, said, "While his continued absence is a major blow to organisers and fans alike, it will give a number of the younger members a chance to jump out from under his enormous shadow."

-Postscript - May 2013.
+Postscript.
 Sir Dick returned to the Central Coast for World Series XXV and spent the week interacting with the local community as the club's cultural ambassador.

 Answers supplied by Ford Funk, an ambassador for the Don Lane Lay The Cable Foundation.
 He is also an immigration judge and a director of the discreet humanitarian aid organisation, The 386 Society.